Forescout/eyeExtend-Connect/Connect-training-demo/README.md

 ## eyeExtend Connect Sample Applications

-Includes supporting code for SE Demo & Training
+Includes supporting code for SE Demo & Training (Links to YouTube Videos coming soon)

 * Cylance - this is what I extracted from the Eng OVA, they use it in the examples in the documentation.
 * M3SP - Mythical 3rd Party Security Product, this code is for SE Training